hpuented/EEG_preprocessing/README.md

 # 🧠 DeepEpoch

 **DeepEpoch** is a MATLAB-based pipeline for preprocessing and analyzing long-term EEG recordings.
-Designed for 3+ hour `.edf` files, it provides tools to extract meaningful neural features—power, connectivity, and entropy—from clean EEG data.
+Designed for 3+ hour `.edf` files, it provides tools to extract meaningful neural features (power, connectivity, and entropy) from clean EEG data.

 ---